Perrow/uaf_auction/README.md

 ## Requirements

-This is a client server program written in Python 2.7, HTML, JavaScript and CSS.
+This is a client server program written in Python 3.5, HTML5, JavaScript and CSS with Bootstrap.
 It is meant to be run on a Linux (tested on Ubuntu) server with Apache, but should run on other python compatible servers.

 ### Install and setup of webserver on Linux (Ubuntu / Rasbian)
-Tested on Ubuntu 14.04 and Rasbian 2017-03-02-raspbian-jessie-lite.
+Tested on Ubuntu 14.04, 16.04, Linux Mint 18 and Rasbian 2017-03-02-raspbian-jessie-lite.
 Install apache with python support

 ```